chuanqisun/htmaa-2025/src/posts/week-03/index.md

 ## Individual project

+Following the [instructions by our TA](https://quentinbolsee.pages.cba.mit.edu/qpad-page/), I picked QPAD-xiao, based on RP2040.

 Reading the [datasheet for RP2040](https://files.seeedstudio.com/wiki/XIAO-RP2040/res/rp2040_datasheet.pdf) was overwhelming.
 I'm thankful the Arduino library has taken care of most of the low-level details regarding the clock, memory, and I/O. I had the mental model that JavaScript and Python are high-level languages, and C is a low-level language.
 Reading the datasheet gave me concrete examples of what low-level programming actually involves.
 Definitely a humbling moment for me.

 Practically speaking, I think the datasheet is not a textbook.
 I can't read it from cover to cover.
 It is more useful as a reference when I have a specific question to ask or a problem to solve.